alexk99/the_router/README.md

 # The router
 TheRouter is a software packet router based on <a href="http://dpdk.org/">DPDK</a> an <a href="https://github.com/alexk99/npf">NPF libraries.</a>
 Using modern software technique such as QSBR, lockless data structures and
-<a href="https://github.com/efficient/libcuckoo">cuckoo hashing</a> enables the router to perform routing and NAT on hight packet rates up
+<a href="https://github.com/efficient/libcuckoo">cuckoo hashing</a> enables the router to perform routing and NAT on high packet rates up
 to 6 Mpps using commodity hardware <a href="/source_nat.md">NAT perfomance benchmarks</a>

 It supports: